Audiogon only allows PayPal and Stripe Connect payments, unless a credit card is accepted by the seller.

 This is not recommended, or condoned by Audiogon due to the rampant fraud that is associated with this payment method, and the fact that there is no recourse to recover your payment in the event the transaction is fraudulent.

 Some sellers can accept credit card payment, in which case the buyer is very well protected.
 Fraudulent charges are certainly possible, but most banks will refund all but $50 if you can prove a charge was fraudulent.
-However, these protections apply only if the seller is directly authorized to accept payment (as opposed to credit card payment via a third party as below).
+However, these protections apply only if the seller is directly authorized to accept payment (as opposed to credit card payment via a third party).
 Credit card information should be exchanged ONLY via phone or fax.
 Do NOT email credit card numbers.

 Unless you are extremely comfortable with your trading partner, you should consider the use of an "escrow service".
 These third party services, such as Escrow.com, guarantee a safe transaction for both parties.
 The buyer sends payment to the escrow company instead of the seller.
 The payment is cleared and held in escrow until the seller has delivered the item.
 Once the buyer receives and inspects the item, the escrow company will release the funds to the seller.
 However, even this method has some potential problems, such as a buyer claiming the item was not as described, and requesting a return.
 Generally speaking, if a seller will accept escrow, then the buyer should definitely consider the option.